Legal and Regulatory Information

 5. In the event we deal with your complaint internally:

-b.
-Following an initial acknowledgement, you will be contacted and an understanding of your concerns will be set out to you.
+2. Following an initial acknowledgement, you will be contacted, and an understanding of your concerns will be set out to you.
 These two steps may be combined in that you may receive an acknowledgement which also sets out the understanding of your complaint.
 You may be asked to provide any further comments, or further information, and you will be asked to confirm that the understanding is correct.
 You will also be asked how you would like to resolve your complaint.
 This will happen within 5 working days of the initial acknowledgement of the complaint.
-If you do not confirm that the understanding is correct within 7 days, it will be assumed that the summary is correct, and the Complaint Manager will move to the next stage.
+If you do not confirm that the understanding is correct within 7 days, it will be assumed that the summary is correct, and the firm’s representative / Complaint Manager will move to the next stage.

-e.
-If you provide any further comments, these will be addressed within 7 working days of receipt of those further comments.
+5. If you provide any further comments, these will be addressed within 7 working days of receipt of those further comments.

-• NB The timescales are subject to the Complaint Manager’s availability, for example they may have to change to allow for holiday or absence from the office.
+• NB The timescales are subject to the firm’s representative’s Complaint Manager’s availability, for example they may have to change to allow for holiday or absence from the office.
 If the timescale has to change you will be advised accordingly.

-Legal Ombudsman
+Legal Ombudsman,

-PO Box 6806
+PO Box 6167